qmk/qmk_firmware/keyboards/ergodox_infinity/keymaps/rjhilgefort/readme.md

 > What's the case you have for your Ergodox Infinity?

-It's a case made by Datamancer and I got it [on Drop.com as a group buy](https://drop.com/buy/datamancer-infinity-ergodox-hardwood-case)
+It's a case made by Datamancer and I got it [on Drop.com as a group buy](https://drop.com/buy/datamancer-infinity-ergodox-hardwood-case).

 > Why don't you just use the other keys?

-I bounce between my Ergodox, Atreus 2, and a couple of Planck keyboards.
+I bounce between my Ergodox, Atreus 2, CorneKBD, and a couple of Planck keyboards.
 If I start using keys on my Ergo that I can't on my 40% boards, then my layouts start to diverge and muscle memory is diminished.
 I like to constrain my bigger boards to my smaller for continuity.